Building a Portfolio, through diversification and syndication.

 Diversification can be a valuable investment tool.
 Property investment syndicates can increase your options for purchasing different types of properties.

-For instance, you have A$100,000 cash.
+For instance, you have AUD$100,000 cash to invest.
 This would buy you (even with a mortgage) absolutely, nothing in Hong Kong, not even a car park.
 Even in Australia, assuming a 70% mortgage, and the usual buyers costs, you would be limited to a purchase price of Aud$250,000, which would not get you anything brand new at all, not even a one bedroom, in any city.

 You can either use it to buy shares, which can be high risk, or leave it in the bank and get a tiny % of interest, OR invest in syndicates to purchase shares in different properties.